 Elective Rotations (4 months)

-The PGY2 will gain many diverse teaching experiences throughout the year, such as assuming responsibilities as Chief Resident and precepting PGY-1 residents and students.
+The PGY2 will gain many diverse teaching experiences throughout the year, including precepting PGY-1 residents and students.
 In addition, the resident will be expected to provide in-service presentations to medical and pharmacy staff and present journal clubs, case presentations, and a minimum of one Therapeutics lecture at Texas Southern University College of Pharmacy and Health Sciences.
 The resident is highly encouraged to apply to become a Texas State Board of Pharmacy licensed preceptor.

 Salary and Benefits